 The epistemic uncertainty is modelled using the scaled backbone approach.
 The scale factor for the scaled backbone model is based on the range of average ground motions between the different regions.
-The range is shown in Figures 4.10 and 4.11 for intraslab events and interface events, respectively.
+The range is shown in Figures 4.7 and 4.8 for slab events and interface events, respectively.
 The recommended high and low epistemic uncertainty range is shown by the heavy black lines in these figures.
-At short periods, the recommended epistemic uncertainty does not capture the lower range of the Cascadia events.
+Preliminary results using random effects for the constant scale factor between regions leads to a standard deviation consistent with this range if a three-point distribution $(\pm 1.65 \text{ sigma})$ is used.
+The epistemic uncertainty is listed in Table 4.4.